 Entry or Trail Head

 Trekkers have to cross 8 suspension bridges along the trail.
-These bridges are simply constructed by the support of cables and are unique to Nepal.
-For most of the foreigners these bridges are pretty interesting.
+These bridges are simply constructed with the support of cables and are unique to Nepal.
+For most foreigners, these bridges are pretty interesting.
 It swings with the flow of the air and the way of walking the trekkers do.
-Therefore, it takes people back to childhood days.
-The raging white river flowing below and the swinging bridge to walk on is definitely wilderness adventure.
-There are numerous streams, waterfalls and glacial rivers in the route.
-Dudhkoshi, Imja Khola, Phakding Khola, Solu Jharna etc. are noticeable rivers and streams of the trail.
+Therefore, it takes people back to their childhood days.
+The raging white river flowing below and the swinging bridge to walk on are definitely a wilderness adventure.
+There are numerous streams, waterfalls and glacial rivers along the route.
+Dudhkoshi, Imja Khola, Phakding Khola, Solu Jharna, etc. are noticeable rivers and streams on the trail.

-Sagarmatha National Park is the highest situated national park of the world in terms of altitude.
-Therefore, it is achievement on its own.
+Sagarmatha National Park is the highest-situated national park in the world in terms of altitude.
+Therefore, it is an achievement on its own.
 One can observe various Himalayan wild animals.
 You might not encounter the deadly Himalayan animals.
-The sightings of Himalayan Thar, goat, birds etc. are normal throughout the route.
+The sightings of Himalayan Thar, goats, birds, etc. are normal throughout the route.
 Trekkers will have to enter the Sagarmatha National Park in the location between Namche Bazaar and Phakding (2,610 m).

-Namche Bazaar and Dingboche are regular acclimatization stops during Everest Base camp Trek.
-For the successful trip of the Everest Base Camp proper acclimatization is highly required.
-First acclimatization is done around Namche Bazaar.
+Namche Bazaar and Dingboche are regular acclimatization stops during the Everest Base camp Trek.
+For a successful trip to the Everest Base Camp, proper acclimatization is highly required.
+The first acclimatization is done around Namche Bazaar.
 This place is very iconic.
 Moreover, It has Starbucks to Irish Pub.
-It is probably the only high altitude place where you have disco, eateries and bars of world class standards.
-Please don’t misunderstand about acclimatization.
+It is probably the only high-altitude place where you have discos, eateries and bars of world-class standards.
+Please don’t misunderstand acclimatization.
 Lots of people complain to walk on the acclimatization rest day.

-This is rather the most crucial action to do during high altitude trekking.
-Trekkers are taken to high altitude place for a while and then returned back to low altitude for the overnight sleep.
-This mantra is highly suitable for the proper acclimatization.
+This is rather the most crucial action to do during high-altitude trekking.
+Trekkers are taken to high-altitude places for a while and then returned back to low altitudes for overnight sleep.
+This mantra is highly suitable for proper acclimatization.
 Everest View Hotel or Khumjung Village is the final destination during Namche acclimatization while the Nagarshan Hill Top is the final destination during Dingboche (4,410 m) acclimatization stop.

 Nepalese people are aesthetic.
-People of Khumbu are also not exception.
-There are numerous monasteries and chhortens in the route.
+The people of Khumbu are also no exception.
+There are numerous monasteries and chhortens along the route.
 The most iconic of all is the Tengboche Monastery.
-Besides, This is the place where Mani Rimdu Festival which is the biggest festival of region after Dumji takes place.
-Prayer flags are attached on the bridges, trees, houses and walls.
-When you walk on the trail if I am not wrong you will get the prayer flags, chortens or monasteries in every one hour.
+Besides, This is the place where Mani Rimdu Festival which is the biggest festival in the region after Dumji takes place.
+Prayer flags are attached to the bridges, trees, houses and walls.
+When you walk on the trail if I am not wrong you will get the prayer flags, chortens, or monasteries every hour.

 Internet use during Everest Base Camp Trekking until Tengboche (3,860 m) is free nowadays.
-If you have to use the internet after Tengboche you will have to buy the net card.
-For hot shower you will have to buy the bucket system basis from the first night as well.
-Battery charge of your gadgets or mobile phones requires you to pay from Phakding.
+If you have to use the internet after Tengboche you will have to buy a network card.
+For a hot shower, you will have to buy the bucket system basis on the first night as well.
+A battery charge of your gadgets or mobile phones requires you to pay from Phakding.
 You don’t need to pay for these services in Lukla.

-Please plan for the trip properly.
+Above all, Please plan for the trip properly.
 Don’t rush while trekking to the base camp.
-If you get tired before heading to the top of Kalapathar (5,643 m) then it would not become very useful trek.
+If you get tired before heading to the top of Kalapathar (5,643 m) then it would not become a very useful trek.
 Always know your body.
-Observing the sunrise from Kalapathar is astounding.
-Therefore, please don’t miss out this moment.
-Lots of trekkers opt not to hike the hill and miss out the most iconic moment to see Everest up close.
+Observing the sunrise from Kalapathar (5,644 m) is astounding.
+Therefore, please don’t miss out on this moment.
+Lots of trekkers opt not to hike the hill and miss out on the most iconic moment to see Everest up close.

 The return trip to Lukla from Everest Base Camp is on the same trail.
 Even if it is on the same trail the experience is different.
-My experience of guiding trekkers in Everest proves that return trip is always mesmerizing.
+My experience of guiding trekkers on Everest proves that a return trip is always mesmerizing.
 The altitude decreases and trekkers will start to breathe better.
-The scenery looks outstanding while you return.
-Don’t miss out these enjoyments.
-Return Trip is always blissful.
-Apart from this information the Everest Base Camp Trek Route is full of mountain vistas.
+The scenery looks outstanding when you return.
+Don’t miss out on these enjoyments.
+A return trip is always blissful.
+Apart from this information, the Everest Base Camp Trek Route is full of mountain vistas.
 You can get the sight of more than a dozen of mountains.

-If you have any difficulties to plan for the Everest Base Camp Trek please feel free to contact our travel planners.
-We will surely try our level best to knit hassle free trekking for you.
+If you have any difficulties planning for the Everest Base Camp Trek please feel free to contact our travel planners.
+We will surely try our level best to knit hassle-free trekking for you.